karubits/unifi-network-controller-playbook/README.md

-# Ansible Playbook for the Ubiquiti Unifi Network Controller Installation
+# Ansible Playbook for installing the Ubiquiti Unifi Network Controller

 An ansible playbook for installing the Unifi Network Controller.